devselva/next-product-site-old/docs/backend/index.md

 ## 8. [New Feature]: Enhance CI/CD with Pre-commit Hooks for Linting, Formatting, and Testing #82 [COMPLETED]

 ### Implemented Tools & Setup

 #### Husky (Pre-commit Hooks)

 - Initialized Husky in the project using `pnpm dlx husky-init`.
 - Configured `.husky/pre-commit` hook to automatically:
 - Run ESLint for linting and fixing issues.
 - Run Prettier to validate code formatting.
 - Run Jest to ensure all tests pass.
 - Ensures only clean, tested, and properly formatted code is committed.

 #### ESLint

 - Installed eslint along with `eslint-config-next` and TypeScript plugin support.
 - Configured it to lint .ts and .tsx files with automatic fix support.
 - Ensures consistent code quality and catches common errors early.

 #### Prettier

 - Added Prettier for consistent code formatting across the team.
 - Integrated with pre-commit hooks to prevent poorly formatted code from being committed.

 #### Jest

 - Ensured that unit tests run automatically on each commit to prevent regressions.
 - Hooked into Husky pre-commit to ensure commits do not break functionality.

 Ran `git commit -m "check working pre-commit"` — the pre-commit hook successfully triggered linting, formatting, and tests before the commit was finalized.

 ---

 # 9. [New Feature]: Improve the experience of searching for and viewing products #80

 - Not started

 ---

-# 10. [Bug]: Error when trying to run storybook command #78
+# 10. [Bug]: Error when trying to run storybook command #78 [COMPLETED]

-- Working
+ - The import path @/src/mock/large/products.json in app/products/page.tsx was incorrect due to a misconfigured alias.
+A new path alias has now been added: `@/*` maps to `./src/*`, enabling correct imports like @/mock/large/products.json.

+---

 ---